Jamaltechnology/snowflake/snowflake/DAY 1 Doc.md

 - **What is Snowflake?**
 	- Data warehouse runs on a Cloud Platform
 	- SaaS Product
-	- Cloud Agnostic solution
+	- Cloud Agnostic solution - AWS, Azure, GCP(Cloud native: Redshift with AWS and  Bigquery with GCP)
-	- It cannot be run on a private cloud, or on hosted infrastructures.
+	- It cannot be run on a private cloud, or on hosted infrastructures(on-prem).
 	- It is primarily available on AWS, Azure and GCP cloud platform.
 	- Snowflake is not a relational database.
 So, it doesn't enforce primary key and foreign key constraints.
-	- However, it offers Snowflake SQL commands like DDL, DML, and SQL functions.
+	- However, it offers Snowflake SQL commands like DDL(Create,drop), DML(Ins.Upd,del), and SQL functions.
 It also allows you to create UDFs and Stored Procedures using JavaScript/Python.
 Also it Supports all forms of ANSI SQLs including Analytical aggregations, Views and Materialized Views
 	- Snowflake is a true self-managed service, meaning:
 		- There is no hardware (virtual or physical) to select, install, configure, or manage.
 		- There is virtually no software to install, configure, or manage.